PNNL-Comp-Mass-Spec/PgSQL-View-Creator-Helper/README.md

 # PgSQL View Creator Helper

-This program processes a SQL DDL file with `CREATE VIEW` commands and renames the column and table names referenced by the views to use new names defined in a mapping file (or files).
+This program processes a PostgreSQL DDL file with `CREATE VIEW` commands and renames the column and table names referenced by the Postgres views to use new names defined in a mapping file (or files).

 In addition, it creates a new `ColumnNameMap_merged.txt` file that merges the contents of the `/Map` and `/Map2` files